• Skip to primary navigation

 Homemade Chicken Noodle Soup

-* You can certainly use bone-in and skin on chicken thigh meat.
+* You can certainly use bone-in and skin on chicken thigh meat or a whole chicken; cut up.
 Read my post to see why I used boneless, skinless chicken thigh meat.

 Prep Time10 minutes mins